By Frank G. & Edwin H.

 You have two main routes.

-• Route A, 1-year temporary visa: enter as a tourist, wait 15 days, apply with bank statements and a sworn statement, then renew into a longer status with a services contract or company for year 2 and beyond.
+- Route A, 1-year temporary visa: enter as a tourist, complete local checks (Group 1: file when ready; Groups 2/3: after 15 days), apply with bank statements and a sworn statement, then renew into a longer status with a services contract or company for year 2 and beyond.

-• Route B, 3-year temporary visa: enter as a tourist, wait 15 days, apply with a services contract from a Bolivian company, and receive a 3-year temporary visa directly.
+- Route B, 3-year temporary visa: enter as a tourist, complete local checks (same Group 1 vs 2/3 rule), apply with a services contract from a Bolivian company, and receive a 3-year temporary visa directly.

 After 3 continuous years of temporary residency, you can apply for permanent residency.
 After 3 years of continuous permanent stay, you can apply for citizenship.
 Citizenship requires a Bolivian history test, an apostilled and translated birth certificate, your original visa documents, approval by the Foreign Relations Ministry, and about 1 year of processing time.